-RUT: 93,838,000-7
+RUT: 93,838,000-7 Constitution date: 11-29-1978 Directors:

 - ► Ricardo Austin (President)

-- ▶ Jorge Serón Ferré (Vice President)
+- Jorge Serón Ferré (Vice President)

 - ► Iván Chamorro L. (Director)

-General Manager: Rodrigo Sobarzo

-of USD: 55.916.
+General Manager: Rodrigo Sobarzo Capital subscribed and paid in thousands of USD: 55.916.

 Dedicate oneself to forestry activity, in all its forms, especially including the acquisition, under any title, of rural land, basically of forestry aptitude; their afforestation and reforestation; the execution of all works related to the maintenance and care of forests and their exploitation and, in general, the execution of any other activity or business that is related to the agriculturalforestry branch; the industrialization of wood, either directly or with the company participating as a partner or shareholder of other companies whose main line of business is the one just mentioned.